chrisdigiacs/search-engine/README.md

 # search-engine
-The third project for my Information Retrieval and Web Search course.
 I built a small scale search engine to process conjunctive and disjunctive queries against an index built on a Reuters corpus.
+Please see the report for the details and constraints on ranking.

 ## CODE